 How is it collected?

 There are quite a few ways that we hear from you.
-Mostly it is via the SLJ website which is managed by Squarespace and has a contact us form.
+Mostly it is via the Midlife Makeover website which is managed by Kajabi and has a contact us form.
 On completion of this form you may receive an email from me from my Mailchimp account or my personal one.
-Mailchimp and Squarespace are HUGE companies with their own Privacy Policies.
+Mailchimp and Kajabi are HUGE companies with their own Privacy Policies.
 Sometimes you might email me directly because you have collected my business card, seen a facebook post or met me at an event.
 I will then make a note of your email address and if you decide that you’d like to do a class with us, I will add you to my database under the group of your choice –ie Yoga or Weekend Running etc.

 Why is it being collected?

 I keep your data simply to help me to keep in touch with you about our fitness sessions, social events and other fitness related topics.

 I have answered this question in “how is it collected” above.
 Essentially I keep everything on my password protected lap top or my ‘phone.

 No one outside of SLJ (our sister company) or Midlife Makeover.
 Having said that Kajabi, TeamUp, Stripe and Mailchimp all keep records of our communications so that if you ask me ‘have I paid for Yoga this term’ I am able to answer you.
 And if you get injured and need a refund – I can refund you.